 This particular Ginger Pork – or Shogayaki (生姜焼き) in Japanese – uses pork belly slices.
 My recipe uses thinly sliced tender pork loin which has more meat and less fat.
 The pork belly slices have more fat, but they are juicier, tastier, and more fulfilling (especially for those who enjoy heavier food).
 And this ginger pork uses more sauce too.
 More sauce means ‘bring on your appetite!’.
 Even the drama character requested a (complimentary) second bowl of steamed rice to enjoy the delicious sauce.

 Pan Fried Ginger Pork Belly “Set (Meal)” or “Teishoku”

 In Japan, the lunch menu typically comes in a “set (meal)” called Teishoku (定食).
 The set usually comes with a main dish of your choice, along with steamed rice, miso soup, some pickles, and 1-2 side dishes (you get to pick sometimes).
 The “set meal” menu is based on the Japanese “One Soup Three Dishes” or “Ichiju-Sansai (一汁三菜)” concept when serving a meal, and you can read more details about it in this post.

 In the show, he ordered “Pan-Fried Ginger Pork Belly Set (Meal)” and the set comes with:

 - Pickled Tomatoes with minced onion (Recipe coming soon)

 - Pickled Cucumber and pickled napa cabbage

 - Natto with chopped green onion

-As you can see, the menu covers carbohydrate, protein, vegetables, pickles, fermented food, and a considerable amount of Omega-3 rich seafood.
+As you can see, the menu covers carbohydrates, protein, vegetables, pickles, fermented food, and a considerable amount of Omega-3-rich seafood.
 No doubt a highly nutritious and wholesome meal, it is also a representation of how much thought that goes into a typical Japanese meal.